AndrewDass1/How-to-use-Docker-to-Upload-Files-Onto-GitHub/README.md

 * Dockerhub <br>
 * Git <br>

 # What is Docker?
-Why should we use it?
+Why use Docker?
 Docker is an open-source software that is available to anyone on any operating system that gives the user the ability to make a container.
 A container is a directory that must be initalized where it can store and deploy files in different workspaces.

 # How to use Docker